sh3bu/Portswigger_labs/Authentication/Username enumeration via account lock/README.md

 Payload 1 - password parameter  [given list of passwords]

 Got to `Options` -> `Grep-Extract` -> check the `Extract the following items from responses` -> Click `Add` button to open a dialog  which provides us a response .
 Highlight the line `Invalid username or password`

-Now double click the `warning column` one response stands out.
-It doesn't have any warnings which means it is the password and we have logged in.

 ![image](https://user-images.githubusercontent.com/67383098/227201759-9222f5a1-514f-45be-9262-75839c73ead8.png)